openemail/openemail-docs-v1/docs/firststeps-local_mta.md

 postconf -e "default_transport = smtp"
 ```

-**Now it is important** to not have the same FQDN in `myhostname` as you use for your dockerized mailcow.
+**Now it is important** to not have the same FQDN in `myhostname` as you use for your dockerized openemail.
 Check your local (non-Docker) Postfix' main.cf for `myhostname` and set it to something different, for example `local.my.fqdn.tld`.

-"172.22.1.1" is the mailcow created network gateway in Docker.
+"172.22.1.1" is the openemail created network gateway in Docker.
-Relaying over this interface is necessary (instead of - for example - relaying directly over ${MAILCOW_HOSTNAME}) to relay over a known internal network.
+Relaying over this interface is necessary (instead of - for example - relaying directly over ${OPENEMAIL_HOSTNAME}) to relay over a known internal network.

 Restart Postfix after applying your changes.